 Natural gas accounts for over a fifth of Australia’s domestic energy.
-Gas is a cost effective resource, so not only is it great for the hip-pocket, but it’s also arguably better for the environment than electricity production.
-While gas may be an efficient resource it always pays to be mindful of usage and find new ways to save gas, and in the long run, save money too.
+Not only is it perfect for the hip pocket, but it’s also arguably better for the environment than electricity production.
+While gas may be an efficient resource, it always pays to be mindful of usage and save money in the long run.

 - The oven: If you’re using a gas oven or stovetop, try to keep preheating and cooking time to a minimum.
-Avoid opening the oven door too many times as this releases much of the ovens heat.
+Avoid opening the oven door too many times, as this releases much of the heat.

-- Heating: You may want to consider ‘zoning’ your gas heating throughout your home so you have the flexibility to only use what is required.
+- Heating: You may want to consider ‘zoning’ your gas heating throughout your home (i.e. confining to rooms often used in the house).
+This way, you have the flexibility to use only what is required.

 There are many ways to save gas and save on your next gas bill.
 For more ideas read our full list of gas saving tips.